What happens in a planning meeting?

-Please ensure that you provide a contact telephone number in case the council needs to contact you at short notice before the committee meeting, for example if an item is withdrawn from the agenda.
+Please ensure that you provide a contact telephone number and email address in case the council needs to contact you at short notice before the committee meeting, for example if an item is withdrawn from the agenda.

 Where a group of representatives wish to speak, it is recommended that they nominate a spokesperson to address the committee on their behalf and that person registers their wish to speak as soon as possible.

 During the coronavirus pandemic, if a Planning and Licensing committee meeting is taking place virtually, those persons who are confirmed as speakers will be invited to join the meeting via the Microsoft Teams app.
 If you have the Microsoft app on your device, you will be able to join via video, otherwise you can join solely by telephone (audio only).
 You will be contacted by an officer in advance of the meeting to check your device’s capability and to clarify the arrangements for the meeting.

 Before the meeting takes place, all speakers will be asked to email a copy of their written summary or transcript to assist in the production of the committee minutes.